yaotongms/azure-sdk-for-net/samples/TryDynamicJson/README.md

 ## Learning More

-- You can find draft guidance on how to use the type [here](https://github.com/Azure/azure-sdk-for-net/pull/34001)
+- You can find draft guidance on how to use the type [here](https://github.com/Azure/azure-sdk-for-net/pull/34001).
-- An example showing an existing DPG sample ported from JsonDocument to DynamicJson can be found [here](https://github.com/Azure/azure-sdk-for-net/pull/33931)
+- An example showing an existing DPG sample ported from JsonDocument to DynamicJson can be found [here](https://github.com/Azure/azure-sdk-for-net/pull/33931).
-- If you want to try it outside this sample, the latest released version of DynamicJson can be found in [Azure.Core.Experimental 0.1.0-preview.24](https://www.nuget.org/packages/Azure.Core.Experimental/0.1.0-preview.24)
+- If you want to try it outside this sample, the latest released version of DynamicJson can be found in [Azure.Core.Experimental 0.1.0-preview.24](https://www.nuget.org/packages/Azure.Core.Experimental/0.1.0-preview.24).
-- Please share any issues you find with us by [filing an issue in our repo](https://github.com/Azure/azure-sdk-for-net/issues/new/choose)
+- Please share any issues you find with us by [filing an issue in our repo](https://github.com/Azure/azure-sdk-for-net/issues/new/choose).

-And thanks!
+And thanks so much!